Home Health Care Policies: Researchers publish guide aimed towards providing better environmental stimulation for patients suffering from Alzheimer’s.

 The document titled: How to make a sensory room for people living with dementia was recently debuted during the Inside Out Festival, which is an event where ways to enrich the lives of others are presented.
 The researchers, Dr. Anke Jakob, from Kingston University, and Dr. Lesley Collier, from University of Southampton outline the ideal environments for providing care for patients suffering from Alzheimer’s.

-By specifically creating rooms that provide ample means of gentle sensory stimulation, such as light, sound, smell and textures, patients can “enhance feelings of comfort and well-being, relieve stress and pain and maximise a person's potential to focus, all of which help improve communication and memory," according to Dr. Jakob.
+By specifically creating rooms that provide ample means of gentle sensory stimulation, such as light, sound, smell and textures, patients can “enhance feelings of comfort and well-being, relieve stress and pain and maximize a person's potential to focus, all of which help improve communication and memory," according to Dr. Jakob.
 “Traditionally, these spaces have been geared more towards younger adults and children with physical or learning disabilities.
 However, our approach emphasizes the benefits of addressing all the senses to support residents diagnosed with Alzheimer's disease or other forms of dementia in a care home environment.
 Soft textiles, familiar everyday objects, interesting things to smell and taste, sound and film can all have an important part to play in that process."

 The project also provides examples of different stimuli, which can trigger feelings of nostalgia or relaxation.